 Please Sir! reminiscence is all very well, though, but how relevant can it be for the elite business of university pedagogy?
-In many failed job interviews I was told that marketing ed in universities was an intellectual ‘step-change’ in comparison to FE college teaching.
+In many failed job interviews, I was told that marketing ed in universities was an intellectual ‘step-change’ in comparison to FE college teaching.
 Maybe, but I couldn’t see how the process of teaching the Concept, the Mix and so on was so very different, whether teaching 16 year-olds on remedial courses for failed school-leavers, or post-experience executives paying £60,000+ tuition fees for branded MBAs.
 Having done both, I still can’t.
-In spite of being knocked back at my Poly job interviews I resolved to keep trying to educate myself alongside the FE day job, driven by my abiding curiosity about business, consumption and organisations, and people, but activated by my experience of teaching.
+In spite of being knocked back at my Poly job interviews, I resolved to keep trying to educate myself alongside the FE day job, driven by my abiding curiosity about business, consumption and organisations, and people, but activated by my experience of teaching.
 I took distance learning and evening courses.
-Eventually, I managed to hitch a ride on the coattails of the post-binary divide, research-assessment-fuelled boom in university business education, and I finally left the college for the university sector newly designated as such thanks to the Further and Higher Education Act of 1992.
+Eventually, I managed to hitch a ride on the coattails of the post-binary divide, research-assessment-fuelled boom in university business education, and I finally left the college for the university sector, newly designated as such thanks to the Further and Higher Education Act of 1992.
 At first, I thought everything in universities seemed different, but also somehow the same.
 Education, with a capital E, that inspiring, enlightening catalyst for personal change, was still the espoused goal, but it seemed even more deeply buried under the weight of formal bureaucracy.

 The UK was decades behind the USA in the adoption of BizMan Ed by universities, and the first UK University Marketing Departments (at Lancaster and Strathclyde) weren’t established until the 1960s.
 However, it wasn’t until the 1980s when Business Studies really caught the Zeitgeist.
 By then, I’d studied (well, passed exams in) Business Studies, firstly at a Technical College, and then at a Polytechnic.
 In my last year at the Poly, in 1985, there were 80 students in my cohort.
 Just a few years later there were more than 1000, with numbers rising so rapidly that the Poly, now re-designated a university, had to franchise the first year out to local colleges like mine.
 Even the elite universities were getting in on the act with these new-fangled business studies courses, most of them shamelessly filching their curricula from the ex-polys who had been first movers in importing BizMan education from the colonies to Blighty.